sacms/samdb/README.md

-I can set up a highly capable RESTful API server that will enable you to check your IP, access IMDb movie data, and perform numerous tasks with Google.
+We can set up a highly capable RESTful API server that will enable you to check your IP, access IMDb movie data, and perform numerous tasks with Google.
 However, I cannot provide you with your device information.

 MORE INFO